St. Louis: How to Explore This City for Free

 Penguin Exhibit at the Free St. Louis Zoo

 Drive over for supper in Little Italy.
 While this isn’t within walking distance, the fire hydrants are painted like the Italian flag.
 Those are fun in themselves.
 There are many authentic Italian restaurants and bakeries in this area.
 We ate at Anthonino’s Taverna under the smiling face of Guy Fieri.
-It was so good.
-If you want to see his other Food Network TV show recommendations, check out this list.
-Food adventures are a must on our family trips.
+It was so good; food adventures are a must on our family trips.

 A Hippo Hello in St. Louis